15 Best Places to Live in South Dakota

 Vermillion

 Transected by Highway 50 is Vermillion.
-With 10,746 people living in the town, there is lots going on here.
+With 1just over eleven thousand residents living in the town, there is lots going on here.

-Housing and jobs are both in high demand but if you feel Vermillion is the place for you, you will make it work.
-The crime levels are fanatically low and with a diverse community, there is lots to love about this area.
+Housing and jobs are in high demand, but if you feel Vermillion is the place for you, you will make it work.
+The crime levels are fanatically low, and with a diverse community, there is lots to love about this area.

-Being right next to Highway 50 mess that Vermillion is favourable with computers.
-Head west on Highway 50 to get onto Route 29 which leads you up to Sioux Falls, down to Sioux City and eventually Kansas.
+Being right next to Highway 50 mess that Vermillion is favorable with computers.
+Head west on Highway 50 to get onto Route 29, leading you up to Sioux Falls, Sioux City, and Kansas.

-There is a big student population here making for a great nightlife scene enjoyed by all residents.
+A significant student population here makes for a great nightlife scene enjoyed by all residents.

 9. Aberdeen